uark-cviu/quantumflake/README.md

 # Enable color calibration by providing a reference image path
 calibration_ref_path: "/path/to/your/calibration_ref.png"

-# Explicitly disable calibration (it's on by default if a path is provided)
+# Explicitly enable/disable calibration (it's on by default if a path is provided)
 use_calibration: false

 # Enable patch-based inference for high-res images